CrcCheckCopy - verify large data copies by the CRC of each file

 You can even store the CheckCopy utility and the checksum file to the destination disk or folder so that the recipient of the copy can verify them at any time.

-- People who want to archive their data files and be sure that nothing has altered them, like in the case of long-time preservation.
+- People who want to archive data files and be sure that nothing has altered them, like in the case of long-time preservation.

 The current version is completely free.